-If you don't see your backup in the iTunes devices list, then we'll need to delete the backup manually.
+If you didn't see your corrupt backup in the iTunes list, then delete the corrupt backup manually:

-On a Windows PC, the fastest way to get to your backup folders is:
+For Windows users, the fastest way to get to your iPhone backup folders is:

-On a Mac, the fastest way to get to your backup folders is:
+For Mac users, the fastest way to get to your iPhone backup folders is:

-Open Finder, (hold the option key on OSX Lion or higher), and select Library from the Go menu.
-This will open the Application Support folder.
+Open Finder, (hold the option key on OS X Lion or higher), and select Library from the Go menu.
+This will open your user account's Library folder.

 In the backup folder, there will be one or more folders named by your devices' unique identifiers.